 Implementation of Mitigation Measure 4.C-5y, set forth below, which is hereby adopted and incorporated into the Project, would reduce transit travel impacts and bicycle travel secondary impacts to less-than-significant levels, but would not reduce and auto and pedestrian travel secondary impacts to less-than-significant levels.
 Implementation of the mitigation would maintain transit LOS D and would reduce the change in average travel speed through the corridor to a change of less than 10 percent.
 It would degrade pedestrian LOS at an intersection along the corridor only when a bus is present and transit signal prioritization is engaged at that intersection, however.
-At other times, it would not degrade pedestrian LOS E, which is a significant impact.
+At other times, it would not degrade pedestrian LOS.
+Mitigation Measure 4.C-5y would degrade auto LOS at the intersection to LOS E, which is a significant impact.
 Therefore, these impacts would be significant and unavoidable.